 4. Transfer of Shares to the Investor Education and Protection Fund

-In terms of provisions of Section 124(6) of Companies Act 2013 and Investor Educationand Protection Fund Authority (Accounting Audit Transfer and Refund) Rules 2016 sharesof the Company in respect of which dividend entitlements have remained unclaimed forseven consecutive years or more are required to be mandatorily transferred by the Company to Investor Education andProtection Fund during the year 2017-18.
+In terms of provisions of Section 124(6) of Companies Act 2013 and Investor Educationand Protection Fund Authority (Accounting Audit Transfer and Refund) Rules 2016 sharesof the Company in respect of which dividend entitlements have remained unclaimed forseven consecutive years or more were transferred by the Company to Investor Education andProtection Fund during the year 2017-18.

 5. Environment Protection and Safety

 All associates and other business partners strive towards controlling emissionseffluents and waste disposal arising out of manufacturing processes product and services.Your Company has been achieving continuous improvement in safety performance through acombination of systems and processes as well as co-operation and support of allstakeholders.

 A statement on environmental protection and safety conservation of energy technologyabsorption foreign exchange earnings and outgo is annexed as AnnexureB andforms part of this report.

 6. Occupational Health & Safety

 Your Company believes in Zero Harm'.
-The Company's vision is to improve healthand safety standards for the people working in the capacity of employees contractors orin any other role.
+The Company's vision is to improve healthand safety standards for the people associated with the Company and working in anycapacity.
 Efforts are taken to minimize activities which may affect the health and safetyin work place or adversely impact the life of communities living near our plant.
-Topromote this we are encouraging the use of renewable resources as well as recycled waste.Further steps are taken for optimum utilization of plant with leastdisposal of harmful gases in environment.
+Topromote this we are encouraging the use of renewable resources as well as recycled waste.Further steps are taken for optimum utilization of plant with least emission in terms ofnoise and pollution in environment.

 7. Extract of Annual Return

 Pursuant to section 92(3) of the Companies Act 2013 (the Act') and rule 12(1) ofthe Companies (Management and Administration) Rules 2014 extract of Annual Return isAnnexed as AnnexureC and forms part of this report.

 8. Details of Board Meetings

-The Board is given presentations / briefed on areas covering operations of theCompany business strategy and risk management practices before approving the quarterly /annual Financial Statements of the Company.
+The Board has been given presentations / briefed on areas covering operations of theCompany business strategy and risk management practices before approving the quarterly /annual Financial Statements of the Company.

-The Company Secretary records minutes of proceedings of each Board and Committeemeeting.
-Draft minutes are circulated to Board/Board Committee members for their comments.
-The minutes are entered in the Minutes Book within 30 days from theconclusion of the meeting.
+The Company Secretary recorded minutes of proceedings of each Board and Committeemeeting.
+Draft minutes were circulated to Board/Board Committee members for theircomments.
+The minutes were duly entered in the Minutes Book within 30 days from theconclusion of the meeting.

 All statutory and other important items/ information were placed before the Board forapproval/review.